simeononsecurity/simeononsecurity.ch/content/articles/computer-file-systems-explained_-fat32,-ntfs,-exfat,-and-more/index.en.md

 FAT32 offers several advantages that make it a popular choice for certain applications:

-* **Compatibility**: FAT32 is supported by a wide range of operating systems, including Windows, macOS, and Linux.
+* **Compatibility**: FAT32 is supported by many operating systems, including Windows, macOS, and Linux.
 * **Simplicity**: The FAT32 file system is relatively simple and easy to implement, making it suitable for use in embedded systems and other resource-constrained environments.
 * **Interoperability**: FAT32 allows for easy sharing of files between different devices and platforms, making it convenient for transferring data.
 * **Large Storage Support**: FAT32 supports large storage devices, with a maximum file size of 4GB and a maximum partition size of 2TB.